skade/yakshav.es/_sources/running-the-rust-youtube-channel.md

 What you want to use a ton is the [playlist icon](https://lh3.googleusercontent.com/zcvhfCUM2oTZeKE8cwJB51QbNjXR2vBIYQO8uUM3VLT510_o7NtdGLZroVgfHHZtk88=w18) under videos which allows you to add them to playlists (both your own videos and others).

-Video management will be what you will be spending most of your time with.
+Video curation will be what you will be spending most of your time with.
 We have the habit of rather liberally handing out video upload permissions to meetup organisers to ease the pain.
 They still get a briefing on what is acceptable and what not - it helps to have a [project Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct) and get people used to it.

 Be warned that adding videos of other channels to your playlist means you import their comments and their subscribe button.
 They will also be branded in their channels colors for clarity, but make sure they got their comment section in order, because, as mentioned above...